kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

  ![Setting Role Permissions](./images/roles2.PNG)

 When done, save your changes.

 **Note:** You will need the ID of the newly-created role.
 Retrieve it using the userRole.list API action, or contact your Kaltura representative for assistance.

-### Permissions Line
+### Privileges Line

 After creating the Role and Service User, you will construct the KS privileges of the Application Token.

-For an Application Token ***without*** MediaSpace-based permissions (or other entitlement-based permissions), use a privileges line in the form: **list:*,setrole:ROLE_ID**
+For an Application Token *without* MediaSpace-based permissions (or other entitlement-based permissions), use a privileges line in the form: **list:\*,setrole:ROLE_ID**

-For an Application Token with MediaSpace-based permissions (or other entitlement-based permissions), use a privileges line in the form: **list:*,setrole:ROLE_ID,enableentitlement,privacycontext:PRIVACY_CONTEXT**.
+For an Application Token with MediaSpace-based permissions (or other entitlement-based permissions), use a privileges line in the form: **list:\*,setrole:ROLE_ID,enableentitlement,privacycontext:PRIVACY_CONTEXT**.
 Your Privacy Context is listed in MediaSpace Admin, under the Application settings.

+To learn more about KS privileges, check out [this](https://knowledge.kaltura.com/kalturas-api-authentication-and-security) article.

 ### Expiration Date